 - William Faulkner

 Speaking up is perhaps one of the defining traits of our American independence.
 The freedom to speak and the right to advocate for change is what makes our government more accessible.
 It's what makes it more flexible.
 It's what makes it a government "of, by, and for" the people.
-We're asking you, our 230,000 Maine members, to be part of an effort to demonstrate this right here in Maine.
-An army of Recess Regulars advocating for their fellow Mainers can bring the needed change to communities throughout the Pine Tree State.
+We're asking you, our 200,000 Maine members, to be part of an effort to demonstrate this right here in Maine.
+An army of virtual Recess Regulars advocating for their fellow Mainers can bring the needed change to communities throughout the Pine Tree State.

 Reminding our elected leaders in Washington (we've only got four) and Augusta (we've got 186) that we're paying attention is step one.
 Each month (except for June), our four elected leaders in Washington are granted a recess, along with the rest of Congress and the U.S. Senate.
 This includes Senator Susan Collins (R), Senator Angus King (I), Congresswoman Chellie Pingree (D), and Congressman Jared Golden (D).
 Unlike what we all had in grade school, Congressional recesses are opportunities for members of Congress to come back home and hear from their constituents, and folks like you and me.
-Our office meets regularly with Maine's elected leaders at the state and federal levels along with their hard-working staff.
+Our office meets virtually on a regular basis with Maine's elected leaders at the state and federal levels along with their hard-working staff.
 We are committed to making sure that Maine's 50+ community isn't forgotten or that the issues they're concerned about don't fall by the wayside.

 Today, we're asking our volunteers, members, and their families to join our Recess Regulars.
 Click here to become a Recess Regular!